oracle-livelabs/developer/ords-mcp/2-environment-set-up.md

       ![12-expanding-connection-to-reveal-database-objects.png](./images/lab-2/12-expanding-connection-to-reveal-database-objects.png " ")

 [^2]: You can also right-click on a connection name to reveal the context menu.
-You can connect, disconnect, and edit connections as well as perform other common actions.<details><Summary>Click for image</summary>
+You can connect, disconnect, and edit connections as well as perform other common actions.<details><summary>Click for image</summary>

   ![13-footnote-right-clicking-connection-name-for-context-menu](./images/lab-2/13-footnote-right-clicking-connection-name-for-context-menu.png " ")

 </details>

 8. Continue to the next task to install the Cline VS Code extension and configure your SQLcl MCP server.

 ## Task 3: Set up the MCP Server